iamshishirgaire/IOE-Syllabus-Data/faculties/agriculture/8sem/e2/design_of_soil_&_water_conservation_structures.md

-# Syllabus

-## DESIGN OF SOIL & WATER CONSERVATION STRUCTURES
-**AE 765 02**

-**Course Objective:**

-The primary objective of this course is to familiarize the students with the various soil and water conservation structures and their design that exercises in Agricultural Engineering.
-Secondly, this course emphasizes the design and development of simple and effective technologies and structures that conserve soil and water.

-## Course Outline

 1. **Introduction (3 hours)**
     - Importance of structural means in soil and water conservation
     - Functional requirements of soil and water conservation structures